Mike Ford Preview, Player Props: Mariners vs. Rays

-On Saturday, Mike Ford (.593 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners play the Tampa Bay Rays, whose starting pitcher will be Aaron Civale.
-First pitch is at 4:05 PM ET.
+After going 0-for-3 in his most recent game, Mike Ford and the Seattle Mariners face the Tampa Bay Rays (who will start Zach Eflin) at 1:10 PM ET on Sunday.

-In his last game he had a hitless performance (0-for-2) against the Rays.
+He had a hitless performance in his previous game (0-for-3) against the Rays.

 Mike Ford Game Info & Props vs. the Rays